edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

 also several data types declared in the library, including ``Bool``, with values ``True`` and ``False``.
 We can declare some constants with these types.
-Enter the following into a file ``Prims.idr`` and load it into the Idris interactive environment by typing ``idris Prims.idr``:
+Enter the following into a file ``Prims.idr`` and load it into the Idris interactive environment by typing ``idris2 Prims.idr``:

 .. code-block:: idris